New breaches tracked daily · via RecentBreachesFor Business

 Security disclosure

 If you find a vulnerability, we want to hear from you.
 Full disclosure policy, scope, out-of-scope list, and hall of fame: /security.
 Machine-readable contact: /security.txt (RFC 9116).
 Reach us directly at support@galaxywarden.com.
 Researchers acting in good faith will not be pursued under the CFAA for actions covered by our disclosure scope.
-Our official-domain verification page is at /doxxscan/trust.

 Responsible-disclosure friendly No-CFAA-against-researchers pledge security.txt published